oweb36/mws-docs/mws/Characters/Characters/Air Conditioners/Xefa.md

 >Xefa has **intelligence to LIVE and even DO ARITHMETIC**, not for higher-problem solving like trigonometry and stuff.

+Btw she's a masochist.
+What this means?
+She likes pain and getting hurt.
+Yep, loves self-harm.
+And yes, this means torture is not effective as it gets awkward and kinky shortly after it begins.
+So, you can't freaking torture Xefa.

+And she potentially will scar a lot.
+Getting cut is kinda her thing with self-masochism.
+And yep, Xefa has several disorders which makes this possible.
+You can actually make self-harm jokes around her and she'll be fine because she enjoys it.
+Yep, this is unhinged but whatevs.

 ## Relations

 ### [Xeo](Xeo.md)
 They are couples eh.

 Its not harmonic, but very vitriolic.
 But its good, cus they know what is great.
+Xefa is the one who best understands Xeo.

 It may seem not harmonious, but it somehow is.
 And Xeo's love language is well [slightly](void:a-massive-understatement) lacerating.
+You in fact, can find scars on Xefa.

 You can ay that this is a `Vitrionic Best Friend` kind of relationship, except that it is romantic too (and sexual due to no ace).